 CANAL WILDLIFE

-If you'd like to download the full PowerPoint survey, please click the link below.
+If you'd like to download the full PowerPoint survey, please click the left hand button below.

 Beetle (Gallerucella nymphaeae) being noted in huge numbers, feeding on the leaves of the water lilies.
 Although widespread and common across much of Britain, this is only the second record of this species in Leicestershire and Rutland.

-Please click the second button below to download the final Bio Blitz report in PDF format.
+Please click the middle button below to download the final Bio Blitz report in PDF format.

-You can also keep up-to-date with our ongoing wildlife surveys and new discoveries – just use the form on our Contact page to sign up to our newsletter.
+You can keep up-to-date with our ongoing wildlife surveys and new discoveries by signing up to our Newsletter on our Contact page.

 DONATE NOW